-We are delighted that you have visited our Website, where we offer you not only information about our company and services, but also personalized features.
+We are delighted that you have visited the world of Jettainer, including our Website, our web based ULD Management solution JettWare, and our mobile ULD Management tool JettApp.
 We are committed to transparency and integrity in processing your personal data.
 In processing personal data, we comply with requirements under data protection law, in particular the EU General Data Protection Regulation (“GDPR”) and the German Federal Data Protection Act (“BDSG”).

-In this Data Privacy Statement, we explain what information (including personal data) we process during your visit and use of our above-mentioned internet offerings (“Jettainer Website” and "Jettware ULD Management Solution") and what rights you have in relation to your personal data.
+In this Data Privacy Statement, we explain what information (including personal data) we process during your visit and use of our aforementioned offerings and which rights you have in relation to your personal data.

 The party responsible for processing personal data, or the controller, under data protection law is Jettainer GmbH, Am Prime Parc 17, 65479 Raunheim, Germany.
 Where the words “we” or “us” are used in this Data Privacy Statement, they refer to the above company.

-We have appointed Dr. Barbara Kirchberg-Lennartz as the company’s Data Protection Officer.
-If you have any questions on processing of your personal data, you can contact the Data Protection Officer at any time, using the above channels or by post (FRA RD, Airportring - LAC, 60546 Frankfurt) or e-mail (firstname.lastname@example.org).
+We have appointed the Data Protection Officer of the Lufthansa Group as our company’s Data Protection Officer.
+If you have any questions regarding the processing of your personal data, you can contact the Data Protection Officer at any time by post (FRA CJ/D, Airportring - LAC, 60546 Frankfurt) or e-mail (firstname.lastname@example.org).

 In compliance with requirements under data protection law, we process personal data only if we are permitted to do so under a statutory provision or you have given us your consent.